Environment Factory Guide

 }

 Options A and B can be used together.
-Cookies or headers are preferred because Autonoma can use them directly without navigating a login page.
+For web applications, cookies or headers are preferred because Autonoma can inject them directly without navigating a login page.

 Writing Your Teardown Function